 By 1980, Happy Eater had 21 restaurants.
 These mostly used existing pubs and cafés, usually next to a petrol station.
 Their policy was to look for "a straight road approach, easy access and good parking".

-At this point Happy Eater began to scale up their operation, with a standard building design that could be constructed quickly, and a partnership with Esso that helped them plan new sites.
+At this point Happy Eater began to scale up their operation, with a standard building design that could be constructed quickly, and a partnership with Esso that helped them plan new restaurants.
 More bright yellow colours were introduced.
 Most sites were now leased from a garage or petrol station; a few were owned and one was franchised.

 The number of restaurants had grown to 85 before Imperial Group were acquired by Hanson Trust in 1986, which sold its hospitality chains to Trusthouse Forte that August.
 Forte ended a few projects they thought would be unprofitable, including a planned Happy Eater video game - that was later launched under another brand, 'Dizzy'.
 In general Forte approved of Happy Eater, noting its careful site selection and long opening hours.
 They wanted to expand it to 200 branches.